geotrellis/maml/README.md

 ### Remote Evaluation

-Because a MAML expression is purely declarative it may be constructed remotely to where it is evaluated, for instance in a client library.
+Because a MAML expression is purely declarative it may be constructed remotely from where it is evaluated, for instance in a client library.
 It can then be sent to a remote service that evaluates the expression and instantiates a TMS endpoint to present the result.

 Let there be a client library, for instance in JavaScript or Python.
 It has an object representing a catalog of raster data such that we can construct references to: